Georgia GOP Fears Changing Demographics Could End Party's Long Dominance

 Buoyed by an electorate that is growing younger and more diverse, Democrats have been narrowing margins in Georgia in recent years.
 This fall, Democrats think they stand a chance of winning its 16 Electoral College votes, the two Senate seats on the ballot and an open U.S. House seat.

 It would be a dramatic reversal of fortune for Georgia Republicans.
-In 2002, now-U.S. Agriculture Secretary Sonny Perdue's 2002 election as the state's first Republican governor in 130 years heralded a new era of Georgia politics.
+Now-U.S. Agriculture Secretary Sonny Perdue's 2002 election as the state's first Republican governor in 130 years heralded a new era of Georgia politics.
 By 2015, the GOP controlled 10 of the state's 16 U.S. House districts, along with both U.S. Senate seats, not to mention control of the state government and legislature.

 And when asked whether the pendulum has started to swing back towards Democrats, he conceded there's truth to the idea.
 "That's the way politics works," he said.